Blog

 1. Misplaced or Stolen Assets

-When an asset is no longer physically available but remains on the books, depreciation continues to be expensed, leading to inaccurate financial reporting and overstated expenses.
+If an asset is missing but still recorded, the company continues to expense depreciation, resulting in inaccurate reporting and overstated expenses.

 2. Disposed Assets Not Written Off